Thundersley: History

-Samuel Lewis (publisher)'s major work, a Topographical Dictionary of England in 1848 gives this account:
+Samuel Lewis's major work, a Topographical Dictionary of England in 1848 gives this account:

 THUNDERSLEY (St. Peter), a parish, in the union of Billericay [...]
 S.[outh] division of Essex, 2¼ miles (S. W. by W.) from Rayleigh; containing 596 inhabitants, of whom 120 are in the hamlet.
 This parish is about two miles in length [east-west], and a mile and a half in breadth, and comprises 2100 acres, of which 100 are common or waste; the village is on elevated ground, and the surrounding scenery is pleasingly diversified.
 The [parish priest] living...[was] valued in the king's books at £14.
 13. 4., and in the gift [appointment of the Rev. G. Hemming: the tithes have been commuted [near-eliminated] for £570; there is a parsonage-house, and the glebe comprises 40 acres.
 The church is a venerable structure in the later Norman and early English styles, with a tower and spire.

+In 1951 the parish had a population of 6 482.
+Greeves motorcycles were produced in a purpose-built factory at Thundersley from 1953 to 1976.
+Initially the bikes were an offshoot of the Invacar company, which produced invalid cars and needed to diversify its products.

 Schools and colleges

-There are three secondary schools in the district – The King John School and Sixth Form, The Deanes and The Appleton School and Sixth Form College.
-Five primary schools are Thundersley, Westwood, Kingston, Montgomerie, and Robert Drake.
-The main campus of SEEVIC Further Education College is also in the district, now part of USP College.
+In the wards of Thundersley North, Thundersley South and St Michaels, there are two secondary schools – The King John School and Sixth Form and The Deanes.
+There is also USP College (Seevic Campus) for further education, and Cedar Hall School, which is a special educational needs school for those aged 4-18.
+There are two primary schools - Thundersley Primary School and Kingston.

 Governance

+There are two tiers of local government covering Thundersley, at district and non-metropolitan county level: Castle Point Borough Council, based on Kiln Road in Thundersley, and Essex County Council, based in Chelmsford.

+Thundersley was an ancient parish.
+In 1929 the parish was merged with the neighbouring parishes of Hadleigh and South Benfleet to become Benfleet Urban District.
+The three parishes were thereafter classed as urban parishes and so no longer had separate parish councils, instead being directly administered by Benfleet Urban District Council.

-On 1 April 1974 as a result of the Local Government Act 1972, Thundersley, along with Canvey Island, Hadleigh, and South Benfleet, has formed the parliamentary constituency of Castle Point and local government district and borough of Castle Point.
+Benfleet Urban District was abolished on 1 April 1974 under the Local Government Act 1972, becoming part of the new district of Castle Point.
+No successor parish was created for the former urban district.

 Thundersley elects one councillor to Essex County Council.
 Within Castle Point Borough Council, Thundersley is represented by 12 councillors, all Conservative, elected from the wards (from west to east) of St George, St Peter and Cedar Hall.

 The Parish of Thundersley included Daws Heath.
 The western part of Thundersley (approximately St George's parish or the St George ward) is known as New Thundersley.

 Thundersley is within the SS7 Postcode Area..